tytydraco/yessleep/out/Whispers_Within_the_Woods.md

 These kids probably figured an old, weathered guy like me wouldn’t put up much of a fight - easy pickings to show off in front of their girls.

 I couldn’t help but smile.
-A cold smile crept onto my lips as I started walking toward them.
+A cold smile crept onto my lips as I started walking toward them, startling them.

-“My dad’s brother is a cop!
-You better stay away from us, Mister!” shouted one of the kids.

-“Everything will be okay, children.
+My smile contorted wide across my face as I said “Everything will be okay, children.
 Everything will be okay.”